pharmbio/dl_quantmap/Readme.txt

 The workflow is
-With the obtained STITCH and STRING for humans enter into a SQL database, with different table names
+With the obtained STITCH and STRING data for humans enter into a SQL database, under different table

 Give necessary input for all the .ipynb files.